MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Scientific Motivations of the Stage-V Cosmological Surveys

 Next-generation space-based wide-field imaging surveys, such as the China Space Station Telescope (CSST; \cite{Zhan2021}), Euclid \cite{Scaramella2022}, and Roman \cite{Akeson2019}, will measure galaxy shears with unprecedented precision, providing tighter constraints on dark energy through weak lensing.
 The ground-based Legacy Survey of Space and Time (LSST; \cite{LSST}) will observe the whole southern sky every few nights, building the most extensive catalog of transient phenomena of cosmological interest, such as type Ia supernovae or variable AGN.
 Other imaging surveys worth noting are the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP; \cite{2018PASJ...70S...4A, Aihara2022}) and the Mozi Wide Field Survey Telescope (WFST; \cite{Wang2023}), which will provide deeper broadband sky coverage than currently available data, as well as the Javalambre Physics of the Accelerating Universe Survey (J-PAS; \cite{Benitez2014}), a narrow-band imaging survey with higher-precision photometric redshifts.

-Apart from using imaging data from these surveys for MUST target selection, we aim to maximize the scientific outcome through joint analyses of the data for cosmological measurements or even dedicated coordinated observations.
+In addition to using imaging data from these surveys for MUST target selection, we aim to maximize scientific outcomes through joint analyses of the data for cosmological measurements or through dedicated, coordinated observations.
 For instance, the spectroscopic and photometric samples can be cross-correlated to break degeneracies associated with intrinsic alignments and galaxy bias, thus improving the precision of cosmological measurements (e.g., \cite{Joachimi2011, Tutusaus2020}).
 Additionally, spare fibers from MUST can be used to complete the spectroscopic data of galaxies in color space, thereby expanding the training set for calibrating photometric or slitless spectroscopic redshift measurements (e.g., \cite{Myles2021, VanDenBusch2022}).
-The high efficiency and large survey volume of MUST offers opportunities to identify or confirm strong lensing systems, e.g., low-$z$ bright galaxies with anomalously high-$z$ emission lines \cite{Treu2010}.
+The high efficiency and large survey volume of MUST offer opportunities to identify or confirm strong lensing systems, e.g., low-$z$ bright galaxies with anomalously high-$z$ emission lines \cite{Treu2010}.
 Moreover, the cross-correlation between imaging data and Ly$\alpha$ forests from MUST may enable tracing LSS using Ly$\alpha$ intensity mapping \cite{Renard2024}.